pkra/peterkrautzberger.org/_posts/2016/2016-10-02-mathml-media-query.md

 In terms of accessibility, it seemed an API that assitive technology could trigger would not be as easy to implement in browsers (yet "easy" seemed a pre-requisite given the comments from browser reps in the CSSWG).
 Since AT tends not to inject scripts (JAWS craziness notwithstanding), they'd need a more sophisticated feature (which is, I think, also being discussed by CSSWG, but considered much harder, i.e., unlikely).

 Besides, this assumes that MathML significantly benefits accessibility.
 After MathJax getting deeply involved in building a suitable tool, I find this argument questionable.
-Talking to a11y folks, it usually comes down to "but MathPlayer!" and while MathPlayer was pretty good (albeit dead in the water now). it didn't actually use MathML but a proprietary internal format representing the result of semantic heuristics; this makes it kind of hard to use it as an example for how great MathML is for accessibility.
+Talking to a11y folks, it usually comes down to "but MathPlayer!" and while MathPlayer was pretty good (albeit dead in the water now) it didn't actually use MathML but a proprietary internal format representing the result of semantic heuristics; this makes it kind of hard to use it as an example for how great MathML is for accessibility.

 I think it's unrealistic to expect every single assistive technology to invest as much in a niche like math.
-I'd estimate that, at any one point in time over the past 18 years, the number of actively maintained accessibility tools with MathML support was 1 (no, neither JAWS nor VoiceOver count as "maintained" here).
+I'd estimate that, at any one point in time over the past 18 years, the number of actively maintained accessibility tools with MathML support was 1 (no, neither JAWS nor VoiceOver count as "maintained" when it comes to MathML).

 Further, not a single tool has ever used MathML as an internal format because it is *simply insufficient* -- it is a XML document language for layout and is grossly unsemantic (and don't say "but ContentMathML" now).

 If people feel like exposing MathML to AT, then they can use one of the many standard tricks to ARIA-hide the fallback content and visually hide the MathML.
 Again, in my opinion, that's a disservice for your readers, but nobody stops you.

-## the 800 pound query in the room
+## the 800 pound query

 For me, the weirdest thing about this whole decision was its speed: that the CSSWG signed off on this idea in under 20 minutes just makes me a teeny tiny bit skeptical.
 It feels a lot like one big "whatevs" -- browsers don't really care but, hey, a media query is little work and if it keeps these math people off our backs, all the more reason.